jstych/zapier-style-guide/Grammar, Mechanics, and Word List.md

 Accurate quotes are important, but we also want to make our subjects look good.
 Feel free to edit out the "ums" and "uhs" from a direct quote.
 It's ok to tweak the grammar in a quote, but use caution not to change the quote's meaning.
 When in doubt, ask your subject for clarification or approval.

-### Abbreviations
+### Abbreviations and acronyms

+Avoid abbreviations and acronyms where you can.
+They confuse readers and make people stop and think before they continue reading.
+At worst, your reader won't understand the acronym you're using, and they'll need to go look it up.

+If you want to use an acronym, define it first and establish the acronym.
+Then you can use the acronym in subsequent mentions.

+> Galactic Donuts runs all purchases through a point of sale (or POS) system.

+If the acronym is more widely used than the full version, use the acronym instead and don't worry about spelling the full version out.
+For example:

 - CEO, CFO, CTO
-- RSS
-- API
-- HTML, CSS
+- RSS, API, HTML, CSS
+- NASA, FBI, CIA
+- Scuba

+When "a" or "an" precedes an abbreviation or acronym, choose which one based on the *sound* of the abbreviation, not the first letter of the abbreviation.

+- An FBI agent, *eff-bee-eye*
+- A UFO flew by, *yoo-eff-oh*

 ### Capitalization

 In text, capitalize the first word of every sentence, unless it's camel case (like eCommerce or eBay).
 For headlines, use title case on H1s and H2s, and sentence case beyond that.

-Always capitalize proper nouns, like someone's name or a business name.
+Capitalize proper nouns, like someone's name or a business name.

 Never capitalize website names or email addresses.